Kanban-Zai/kanban-zai-version-1.0/settings-team/team-norms.md

 Team Norms are your path to making Kanban-Zai fit your team, and even change with the team and the times.
 Here are a few that you can adopt when you first begin with Kanban-Zai.
 Longer term they may not fit, but in the beginning they will help a lot.

-#### QUORUM

-This is the minimum number of team members required to override general team business including card settings and team settings but not including team norms.

 #### BACKPORTING
 In many cases cards are generally estimates (guesses) of what needs to be done.
 You just dont know what you dont know